Digital transformation and disintermediation are having a huge impact on the marketing and sales functions.

 The reason for this is twofold.
 First, with the new marketing automation tools, like HubSpot, Pardot, Eloqua, or ActiveCampaign, businesses are implementing marketing automation systems to quantify the results of all marketing activities.

-Just as the sales automation tool has exposed the weaknesses of many sales teams, so have marketing automation systems exposed gaping weaknesses in the marketing teams.
-There capture loads of great data.
+Just as the sales automation tool has exposed the weaknesses of many sales teams, marketing automation systems have exposed gaping weaknesses in marketing teams.
+They capture loads of great data.

-The second reason for marketing’s rise is that it will own its profit center.
-I’m referring to the internet and e-commerce channels.
-At first, this revenue channel was owned by the IT department.
+The second reason for the rise of marketing is that it will own its profit center.
+I’m referring to the Internet and e-commerce channels.
+At first, the IT department owned this revenue channel.

 The biggest winner in the new digital world is not marketing but the customer.
 The sales department no longer controls the flow of information, and customers have 24 access to suppliers anywhere in the world.

-As information about products and services becomes more available, these products and services are becoming harder to differentiate in many are becoming commoditized.
+As more information about products and services becomes available, they become harder to differentiate and, in many cases, commoditized.

 Suppose all this information about a product category is a simple mouse click away.
 In that case, customers will use this data to find the low cost at the best value, even if it means choosing a new supplier over an existing vendor.

 Well, this spells opportunities for new suppliers.
-It is a source of concern to traditional companies who do business only in traditional ways.
-With the rise of blockchain and digital transformation, a small business must engage in digital marketing to survive today.
+It is a source of concern to traditional companies that do business only in traditional ways.
+With the rise of blockchain and transformation, a small business must engage in digital marketing to survive today.

 All of this change causes confusion and anxiety for sales managers.
-Here’s a list to focus on for digital transformation:
+Here’s a list to focus on for company transformation:

 - Hiring